Pickled Red Onions

 A hand using a fork to scoop some pickled red onions out of a jar

-Ever since I learned how to make these pickled onions, they have been a staple in my refrigerator.
+Ever since I learned how to make these pickled red onions, they have been a staple in my refrigerator.
 They are so bright, tangy, a little sweet, and sour.
-I put them on everything.
-They make a perfect topping for your favorite Mexican dish – tostadas, quesadillas, nachos, tacos, burritos, and enchiladas.
-I also love them on a salad, sandwich, or wrap.
+I put pickled onions on everything.
+They make a perfect topping for your favorite Mexican dish – tostadas, quesadillas, nachos, tacos, burrito bowls, and enchiladas.
+I also love them on salads, sandwiches, burgers, or wraps.
 I have also enjoyed them on potato salad, egg salad, and deviled eggs.

-• Red Onion – You can pickle other types of onion, but I like using red.
+• Sliced onion – You can pickle other types of onion, but I like using red.
 If you want to tame the red onion flavor a bit, then you can par-blanch them first.
 Boil two cups of water and put the onions in a strainer.
-Pour the boiling water slowly and evenly over the onions and let them drain completely before putting them in your glass jar.
+Pour the boiling water slowly and evenly over the onions and let them drain completely before putting them in your glass jar with the brine.

 • Vinegar – My favorite vinegar combo is red wine vinegar and apple cider vinegar.
 I like the slightly sweet and also fruity flavor.
 Also, I think they make the best pink color.
 If you don’t have those on hand, then use distilled white vinegar, rice vinegar, or white wine vinegar.
 However, stay away from balsamic vinegar for this recipe.